influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/errors.md

 common resolutions.

 <dt>
-**Disclaimer:** This document is under development and does not contain a comprehensive list of all InfluxDB errors.
+**Disclaimer:** This document does not contain an exhaustive list of all possible InfluxDB errors.
 </dt>

 ## error parsing query: found < >, expected identifier at line < >, char < >